PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 The Azure Machine Learning service also provides a Python SDK, with which the user can start training his model locally and then scale out to the Cloud. [@MicrosoftDocsa]

 With building a pipeline with the Azure ML service, it allows the user to automate the end-to-end ML process in the Cloud and reuse components.
-Also, the user can use different compute resources in each step, which increases the efficiency and lowers the cost of ML tasks, because not every step in the ML workflow requires the same amount of resources. [@PraneetSinghSolanki]
+Also, the user can use different compute resources in each step, which increases the efficiency and lowers the cost of ML tasks. [@PraneetSinghSolanki]

 An example of how this service can be used will be described in chapter \ref{sec:azurepip}.

 ## Project objective and conditions {#sec:objective}

 In this work, two example pipelines will be built and compared.
-For this, a sample model will be built, and it will be conducted through every step of the AI development lifecycle will be conducted.
+For this, a sample model will be built, and it will be conducted through every step of the AI development lifecycle.
 The objective is to build a pipeline fulfilling every target and principle described in chapter \ref{sec:devopsai}.

 For this, a standard AI dataset for benchmarking will be used.
 Such datasets can be identified as the *Hello World* for AI.
 The used dataset in this work is called Fashion-MNIST.
 The advantage to the default MNIST dataset is the slightly higher complexity.It has been put together by Zalando Research and contains 60.000 training and 10.000 testing images of different garments with a size of 28x28 pixel. [@Research2017].
 This version has been used to manipulate the data for preparing a more realistic dataset with noises and faults, which have to be removed.
 This way, all the steps of AI development can be run through realistically. [@Xiao2017FashionMNISTAN]

 For this, first, the training and testing datasets have been read and merged.
-This an all following code snippets are written in Python.

 \begin{lstlisting}[caption={Python: Load data}, captionpos=b]
 train_data = pd.read_csv('data/fashion-mnist_train.csv')